How to Negotiate Salary for Your Next Career Move

 Practice active listening

-Learn away from these conversations and incorporate it into the next talks you’re likely to participate in.
-Following the tips above goes far in maximizing the chance of achieving mutually beneficial outcomes.
+Consider the lessons you’ve learned from these conversations and incorporate it into any future negotiations that you’re likely to be involved in.
+By following the suggestions above, you will go far in maximizing the chance of achieving positive, mutually beneficial results.

-Your network is important | Talk to your friends who have been in similar positions or reaching out through networking networks for professionals in addition to brainstorming members of professional associations. |
+Your network is important | Talk to your friends who have held similar roles or reaching out through professional networks and brainstorming with members within professional organizations. |

-Be confident & concise | Be clear about your experience your accomplishments and expectations for the job.
-Highlight Tangible Results. |
+Be confident & concise | Talk clearly about your personal experiences your accomplishments and expectations for the job.
+Focus on tangible results. |

-Keep your mind open | You can inquire about alternative incentives such as incentive structures based on performance rather than Base salary (?).
-Keep your professional conduct during the negotiation process. |
+Be flexible | Consider alternative incentives such as incentive structures based on performance rather than Base salary (?).
+Keep your professional conduct during the negotiation. |

-Practice active listening | Listening is just as important in these types of conversations.
-Take what you have learned from these discussions and incorporate it into any future negotiations that you’re likely to take part in. |
+Practice active listening | Listening is equally as important as communicating in these kinds of conversations.
+You can take the lessons you’ve learned away from these conversations and incorporate them into future discussions you’ll likely be involved in. |

 What is salary negotiation?